 Since that fall, it has come to light that our greater community has been a target for large-scale wind energy development for some time.
 We were the last to know.
 This website is just one part of the effort to retain the quality of place and quality of life that make our ties to this region so strong.

-We hope that you will spend some time learning more about wind energy development in Maine and about the 2008 changes in Maine law that could have, not only beneficial impacts, but significant negative impacts, as well.
-We hope that when you learn more, as we did, that you will join the effort in any way you can to keep Maine, the way life should be.
+We hope you will spend some time learning more about wind energy development in Maine, and how the 2008 changes in Maine law negatively affected local input on wind power siting in Maine’s most rural communities.
+When you’ve learned more, as we did, we hope you will join the effort in any way you can to keep Maine, the way life should be.

 If you have comments or questions, we’re always glad to hear from you. – Friends of the Highland Mountains